jcnade/COBOL-AI-LLM-Framework/README.md

 # COBOL-AI-LLM-Framework 🚀

 Welcome to the COBOL-AI-LLM-Framework!
 This project aims to bring the power of Large Language Models (LLM) to the COBOL programming language.
-Leveraging decades of COBOL reliability and the cutting-edge advancements in AI, this framework is designed for robust, enterprise-grade AI solutions.
+By integrating the latest advancements in artificial intelligence with the proven stability and reliability of COBOL, this framework opens new horizons for legacy systems.
+Now, organizations can harness the capabilities of modern AI without abandoning their trusted COBOL infrastructure.

+COBOL, a language known for its robustness and long-standing presence in critical business applications, meets the cutting-edge technology of LLMs to provide unparalleled performance and scalability.
+This framework is designed to process extensive datasets with remarkable speed and efficiency, making it suitable for enterprise-grade AI solutions.
+Whether you are dealing with large-scale data analytics or real-time processing, the COBOL-AI-LLM-Framework ensures that your applications remain responsive and reliable.

+In addition to its performance benefits, this framework emphasizes seamless integration with existing COBOL systems.
+It provides a smooth transition path for organizations looking to modernize their infrastructure without a complete overhaul.
+With built-in support for enterprise-grade security and compliance, the COBOL-AI-LLM-Framework ensures that your AI implementations adhere to the highest standards of data protection and operational integrity.
+Experience the future of AI, powered by the time-tested reliability of COBOL.

+## History

+The COBOL-AI-LLM-Framework was originally developed as an internal project by Jean-Charles Nadé in 2001.
+The project was created to automate control and moderation operations for the francophone social network Parnao.boe.
+At the time, COBOL was chosen as the programming language due to its close resemblance to human language, making it well-suited for handling complex logic and text processing tasks.
+Now, in the interest of archival purposes, the source code has been published to provide a glimpse into the innovative use of COBOL for AI applications.

 ## Features